julzaza/wildwitchherbs/_posts/2025-07-03-witch-garden.md

 #### Seeds With a Story

-We recently sourced a small batch of heirloom Artemisia annua tea and seeds from traditional growers in the southern Balkans — wild-grown and strong.
+We recently sourced a small batch of heirloom Artemisia annua tea and seeds from traditional growers in the southern Balkans: wild-grown and strong.

 If you’re called to cultivate this plant yourself, you can find them here: